qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. _`label_qgismainwindow`:

 ********
-QGIS GUI
+|qg| GUI
 ********

 .. index::
    single:main window

-When QGIS starts, you are presented with the GUI as shown below (the numbers 1 through 5 in yellow circles refer to the five major areas of the interface as discussed below):
+When |qg| starts, you are presented with the GUI as shown below (the numbers 1 through 5 in yellow circles refer to the five major areas of the interface as discussed below):